 Laser Temperature Reader

 30' Boca Pole and camera attachment to go 30' up in the air with camera (ideal for places where drone isn't an option and for looking at roof condition during an extended showing)

-Instructions on how to go about digital showings.
 Many buyer's agents skip this step, but it's a critical aspect of what I do to represent buyers.